damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 feature request/merge request.
 In all cases and without exception, you should be nice and polite when interacting with users and customers.

+## Responsibilities and Expectations

+As a PM you're expected to:

+- Follow the issues you've been involved with / are assigned to as PM.
+That usually means reading all comments.
+Use email notifications for this.
+- Make sure the issue description is updated when necessary
+- Make sure issues are moved forward when needed.
+Not only should you avoid being the bottleneck, you should be the person moving issues forward when they get stuck or overlooked.
+- Make sure features are complete: documentation, marketing, API, etc.
+- Know when to cut corners and when not to.
+If we merge documentation a day later, that's usually acceptable.
+Inversely, discovering by demand of a customer that documentation is lacking is not.
+- Excite and market new features and changes internally and externally
+- Help build a vision for GitLab and GitLab's features
+- Deeply understand whatever it is you're working on.
+You should be spending a lot of time learning about your subject matters.

 ## Continuous Integration (CI)/Continuous Deployment and Delivery (CD)<a name="cicd"></a>

 For more insights into our vision on Continuous Integration and Continuous